There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

 Arrest and Trial – Matthew 26: 47-68

 We also talk about how Christ suffered as he took the sins of the world upon him in the Garden of Gethsemane and discuss the Atonement a bit.
-The short film, “The Lamb of God” offers my favorite depiction of what happened after the Last Supper.
+The short film, “The Lamb of God” offers a good depiction of what happened after the Last Supper.
 Click HERE to watch.

 We’ve also found some videos that really help.
 Here is one that works well:

 This 14-minute film called “He is Risen” shows the last few days of Christ’s life from the perspective of John, one of Christ’s apostles and offers a powerful but tasteful account of the Garden of Gethsemane, the Crucifixion, and the Resurrection.
-While it shows quite a bit of blood and agony, I thought it worked very well for my children.
+While it shows quite a bit of blood and agony, I thought it worked very well for my children but view it first yourself to see if you think it’ll work well for your children.
 (Click the image below to watch.)